iTwin/itwinjs-core/docs/bis/guide/data-organization/overlapping-systems.md

 There may still be cases where we need to temporarily allow the architect and the structural engineer to each have their own `LoadBearingWall` `Element` in their own Model, both modeling the same physical load-bearing wall Entity.
 The architect can use his/her `Element` to represent a “suggestion” to the structural engineer.

 We must maintain clarity on which `Element` is the authoritative `LoadBearingWall` (in this case, the one in the structural Model).
 The authoritative `LoadBearingWall` may have a non-null FederationGUID and CodeValue, while the non-authoritative one should have NULL for those properties.

-There will also be a `PhysicalElementIsANonAuthoritativeDuplicateOfPhysicalElement` relationship to indicate which `LoadBearingWall` is a Non-Authoritative Duplicate (NAD) of the other.
+There is a proposal to have a `PhysicalElementIsANonAuthoritativeDuplicateOfPhysicalElement` relationship to indicate which `LoadBearingWall` is a Non-Authoritative Duplicate (NAD) of the other.

 When the collaboration is “done”, and both `Element`s are consistent, the non-authoritative `LoadBearingWall` should be deleted.
 The `LoadBearingWall` in the structural `Model` would be related to the architectural System via `PhysicalSystemGroupsMembers` and related to a `CompoundWall` via `PhysicalElementAssemblesElements`.
 Any relationships that were pointing to the non-authoritative `LoadBearingWall` should be re-mapped to the authoritative one.